-Windows Communication Foundation (WCF) provides a programming model called the WCF service model to connect to the Microsoft BizTalk Adapter for Oracle E-Business Suite.
-The service model was added to WCF to address, in part, some of the limitations of the WCF channel programming model.
+Windows Communication Foundation (WCF) provides a programming model called the WCF service model, as an alternative to the WCF channel programming model.

-The WCF service model uses familiar .NET paradigms to hide the complexities of exchanging SOAP message over a channel.
+The WCF service model uses familiar .NET paradigms to hide the complexities of exchanging SOAP messages over a channel.
 The service model accomplishes this simplification by reading the entire SOAP message into memory before copying the information into .NET data structures.
-Loading long messages into memory may not be practical for some applications.
+Loading long messages into memory, however, may not be practical for some applications.
 In these cases, developers should use the WCF channel model.
 For more information about using the WCF channel model, see Developing Applications by Using the WCF Channel Model.

 The WCF service model uses proxy classes to invoke operations on a target service or to receive operations from a client.
-The Oracle E-Business adapter exposes the Oracle E-Business Suite as a WCF service on which you can invoke operations.
+The SQL adapter exposes the SQL Server database as a WCF service on which you can invoke operations.

-- The proxy class used to invoke operations on a target service is called a WCF client class.
+- The proxy class that is used to invoke operations on a target service is called a WCF client class.
 This class models the operations exposed by a service as .NET methods with strongly-typed parameters.
-By using the WCF service model, you can invoke the operations exposed by the Oracle E-Business adapter as .NET methods on the WCF client.
-For more information about WCF clients, see "WCF Client Overview" at http://go.microsoft.com/fwlink/?LinkId=91458
+By using the WCF service model, you can invoke the operations exposed by the SQL adapter as .NET methods on the WCF client.
+For more information about WCF clients, see "WCF Client Overview" at http://go.microsoft.com/fwlink/?LinkId=91458.

-You can use either of the following tools to generate a WCF client class and associated helper code from the service metadata that the Oracle E-Business adapter exposes:
+You can use either of the following tools to generate a WCF client class and associated helper code from the service metadata that the SQL adapter exposes:

 - The ServiceModel Metadata Utility Tool (svcutil.exe), which ships with WCF.

-- The Add Adapter Service Reference Visual Studio Plug-in, which ships with the Oracle E-Business adapter and is integrated with the Visual Studio design experience.
+- The Add Adapter Service Reference Visual Studio Plug-in, which ships with SQL adapter and is integrated with the Visual Studio design experience.
 This tool presents a standard Microsoft Windows interface that provides powerful browsing and searching capabilities on operations that the adapter exposes.
-For more information about how to generate a WCF client, see Generating a WCF Client or a WCF Service Contract for Oracle E-Business Solution Artifacts.
+For more information about how to generate a WCF client application, see Generating a WCF Client or WCF Service Contract for SQL Server Artifacts.